overview/overview-upload-directory/README.rst

 -  ``SERVER_URL`` is the base URL for the server, which defaults to http://localhost:9000 for use with
    `overview-local <https://github.com/overview/overview-local>`__.
--  ``API_TOKEN`` is required.
-It's the access token for a particular document set, which you get like this
+-  ``API_TOKEN`` is the access token for a particular document set, which you get like this:

    1. Browse to your document set.
 The URL will look like ``http://localhost:9000/documentsets/123456``.